toddaustin/select-in-where-clause/README.md

 SELECT * from rStore join lList as list on rStore.Store = list.Store where Region = (select Region from (select * from rStore where Store = 'Store 1')ras) order by list.Store
 ```

-This query will first set Region = 1, then output the following
+This query will first set Region = 1, then output the following:

 | Region  | Store | Levels | Store |